owlsdepartment/ovee/docs/components.md

 We do not need `valueElement` property and `update` method.
 If property used in `template` method is reactive, DOM will be updated automatically.

-Sometimes, you would like to force template to rerender, because of some none-reactive change.
+Sometimes, you would like to force template to rerender, because of some non-reactive change.
 Then you can use `this.$requestUpdate()` method that returns `Promise` that will resolve after rerender.

 To render template, template components uses [`lit-html`](https://github.com/polymer/lit-html).
 Guide: <https://lit-html.polymer-project.org/guide>.